An observational signature for extremal black holes: The observational signature at null infinity (RN)

 or, equivalently, \begin{widetext}

 \end{widetext} and notice that

-{\bf The signature $s_{\mathcal{I}^{+}}(\vartheta)$ allows us to differentiate extremality from sub-extremality and in fact to compute (in the extremal case) the horizon hair $H[\psi]$ by knowing the radiation field along a fixed null generator of $\mathcal{I}^{+}$. }
+{\bf The signature $s_{\mathcal{I}^{+}}(\vartheta)$ allows us to differentiate extremality from subextremality and in fact to compute (in the extremal case) the horizon hair $H[\psi]$ by knowing the radiation field along a fixed null generator of $\mathcal{I}^{+}$.}

+{ In the next section, we will present numerical evidence that supports this conjecture; in particular, we will numerically verify that $s_{\mathcal{I}^{+}}$ is zero for subextremal black holes (RN and Kerr), and numerically show that it is equal to $H[\psi]$ in the extremal cases.}

 \textbf{Remark.} \textit{Our analysis relies on the fact that for the full sub-extremal RN we have $\frac{C_2(\vartheta)}{C_1(\vartheta)}=-4M$.
-Given therefore the expression $C_1(\vartheta)=4MH-2I^{(1)}$ the worst-case scenario would have been that in extremal RN: $C_2(\vartheta)=-16M^2H+8MI^{(1)}$. }
+Given therefore the expression $C_1(\vartheta)=4MH[\psi]-2I^{(1)}[\psi]$ the worst-case scenario would have been that in extremal RN: $C_2(\vartheta)=-16M^2H[\psi]+8MI^{(1)}[\psi]$. }

-We can even compute $I^{(1)}$ in a similar fashion:
+Finally, it is noteworthy that we can even compute $I^{(1)}[\psi]$ in a similar fashion: